 Why should I digitize my slides instead of just keeping the originals?

 Slides degrade over time.
-Digitizing creates a permanent backup, protecting your memories from damage, loss, and the inevitable fading that comes with age.
+Choosing to digitize photos like slides creates a permanent backup, protecting your memories from damage, loss, and the inevitable fading that comes with age.
 Plus, digital files are much easier to share with family and friends.

 What's the difference between digitizing slides myself and using a professional service?